Gadrawingz/fcc-2023-frontend-projects/README.md

 # Frontend Simple Projects for December 2023

+## In collaboration with FreeCodeCamp Instructors

-### I made them with the help and collaboration with FreeCodeCamp Instructors
+I tried to make this projects with the help and FreeCodeCamp instructors!

-# Create a new repository on the command line
+### Create a new repository on the command line

 The following are codes for pushing my stuffs on GitHub